 The balance history is available under the Reward Points History tab.

 In the shopping cart, a customer can apply all earned bonuses.
 The appropriate Magento 2 reward points section shows a current balance and the ratio of points to the store currency.
 Since it is possible to pay with bonuses partly, a shopper can apply any amount of rewards.
 Besides, it is possible to cancel the applied amount right after it was entered.

 The Amasty Reward Points Magento 2 module is extremely easy to use from the perspective of both administrators and customers.
 It adds the desired reward points functionality to the default Magento 2 platform and has pre-configured rules, so it is possible to encourage store visitors right after the tool is installed.

-The Amasty Magento 2 Reward Points extension costs $249, but if you buy it now, you will pay a discounted price of $219!
+The Amasty Magento 2 Reward Points extension costs $249.
 For more information, visit the module’s official page: